Adulting 101: What You Need to Know About Leaving the Nest

 4. Work-Life Success

 • Learn how to effectively manage your time by finding a routine that works for you.
-Use planners, calendars, and prioritize your tasks into categories like work, social life, and personal.
+Use planners and calendars, and prioritize your tasks into categories like work, social life, and personal.

 • Schedule time to recharge so that you avoid burnout.
 It’s okay to take breaks and disconnect so you can give your best to your job and yourself.

-Adulting isn’t a destination—it’s something you’ll do for the rest of your life.
+Adulting isn’t a destination—it’s a journey you’ll be on for the rest of your life.
 It won’t always be easy, and you’ll have to make changes and big decisions along the way, but there’s also a lot of beauty that comes along with it.
-Remember, just because you are independent, doesn’t mean you can’t ask for help.
+Remember, just because you are independent doesn’t mean you can’t ask for help.
 Your family and friends will still be around to support you.
-Don’t be too hard on yourself.
-In case no one told you, you’re doing just fine!
+Don’t be too hard on yourself—in case no one told you, you’re doing great!

-Becoming an adult means making the best decisions for you, and you can start by researching a finding a career that will suit you for years to come!
-Not sure what that career is?
-Use College Raptor’s Career Finder to explore different jobs and their associated career projections and salaries!
+Becoming an adult means making the best decisions for yourself, and you can start by researching and finding a career that will suit you for years to come!
+Not sure what that career might be?
+Use College Raptor’s Career Finder to explore different jobs and their associated career projections and salaries.

 Subscribe to Our Newsletter